Anthony Spaulding: Minister of Housing

 In November 1975, Spaulding appeared as defence attorney for PNP General Secretary Dr. D.K.
 Duncan, who was charged with assaulting a woman constable, Maxine Malcolm of the Port Maria Police.
 Spaulding was seen with supporters as he arrived at the Port Maria Resident's Magistrate court house on 6 November 1975.
 A report was later submitted to the Commissioner of Police Basil Robinson by the Area 2 police regarding incidents of disorder by the large crowd which reportedly invaded the court house.
 On 22 November 1975, the Office of the Prime Minister issued a statement challenging press reports of a surrounding this situation.
 The statement indicated that the PNP executive arm and the cabinet ordered an investigation which found that there was no attempt to intimidate or interfere with the court.
 The statement went further to call the allegations that Spaulding and Duncan led a large mob to the courthouse with the aim of intimidating the court and preventing a fair trial of the case, totally false and mischievous.

 In December 1975, Spaulding disclosed that construction of the Trench Town Sport Complex was to be undertaken by Clover Construction Company on a strict cost basis.
 The sports complex was to include football and cricket field, an Olympic sized swimming pool and tennis courts.
 The German government also contributed a set of weight lifting equipment.

 On 17 February 1976, a statement released by then senator Pearnel Charles outlined the decision made by the Wilton Gardens' Citizens' Association to oppose any search of homes in Wilton Gardens as previously announced by Spaulding.
 Wilton Gardens is a more popularly known as Rema and was built during the previous JLP administration.
-Residents also outlined in the statement that they are willing to pay rent but are unable to do so since the Ministry of Housing's office had been relocated to neighouring PNP stronghold Arnett Gardens a few months prior.
+Residents also outlined in the statement that they are willing to pay rent but are unable to do so since the Ministry of Housing's office had been relocated to neighbouring PNP stronghold Arnett Gardens a few months prior.
 They also shared that they would be seeking to pay at the Tivoli Gardens office to avoid problems with the ministry.
 The same day, Member of Parliament Edwin Allen tabled a motion calling for the revocation of Spaulding's ministerial appointment.
 This was on the basis of there being no denial by Spaulding of his intention to instruct the "PNP Watchmen Force" to search private homes in violation of the constitution.
 On 23 February, Spaulding stated in a letter to the editor that he would not encourage any action that led to heightened tensions in the area.
 He also stated that members of the PNP had agreed to a proposal at a constituency meeting, to have their homes, PNP headquarters and Group Homes searched by the Defence force and that no decision was made to undertake a wide scale search of every home.
 This is as they "all have reason to believe that the enemies of Socialism will deliberately frame the Comrades".